-Whole class floor books are used to evidence computing work, and allow children to reflect on their learning throughout the year.
-Summative end of unit questions is used to assess children's retention of key skills taught through the units.
+Seesaw is used to record children's work during computing lessons, and allows children to reflect on their learning throughout the year.
+Summative end-of-unit questions are used to assess children's retention of key skills taught through the units.